cyschneck/centerline-width/README.md

 Can be fixed by expanding the data until the polygon is large enough to contain at least two different vertex points

 ### Invalid Top and Bottom Bank Postions (flipBankDirection = True)
-Error: `Invalid Polygon Due to Flipped Banks, fix recommendation: rerun convertColumnsToCSV() and set flipBankDirection=True (or reset to default 'False' if currently set to flipBankDirection=True)`
+Error: `WARNING: Invalid Polygon Due to Flipped Banks, fix recommendation: rerun convertColumnsToCSV() and set flipBankDirection=True (or reset to default 'False' if currently set to flipBankDirection=True)`

 If the data for the left and right riverbanks are generated in reverse order, they will be read in the incorrect order and the graph will find the invalid top and bottom of the bank